zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/faq/faq.md

 ````
 ​
 ### **7. How to Stop all Enterprise Manager (EM) Services Before Stopping an OCI instance** ##
-​
-Before stopping an OCI instance, stop all EM services for a clean shutdown as user *oracle*.
+​Before stopping an OCI instance, stop all EM services for a clean shutdown as user *oracle*.
 Run *sudo su - oracle* first if you're not already connected as "oracle", then run:
 ​
 ````
 <copy>. ./home/oracle/stop_all.sh</copy>
 ````
 ​
 ### **8. Steps To Setup VCN for FastConnect**
-​
-If (and only if) you are using a private subnet/FastConnect with your VCN**, there are a few additional steps required to create the Service gateway, define the routing rule and egress rules.
+​If (and only if) you are using a private subnet/FastConnect with your VCN**, there are a few additional steps required to create the Service gateway, define the routing rule and egress rules.
 ​
 1. Create the Service Gateway and “All \<RegionCode\> Services in Oracle Services Network”, where \<regioncode\> refers to the OCI region of your EM compartment.
 ​